The Source (novel): Recurring symbols and themes

-Fertility/The phallic
+Fertility/The phallus

 In the early civilizations, the concept of fertility sprouts from agriculture and the desire for a fruitful harvest.
 During the earliest layer of history, the giant stone idol named El is created to please the earth and bring good crops.

 As society moves away from a rural and agricultural existence, fertility is given less and less importance.
-The phallic is present from the Stone Age ("The Bee Eater"), until 606 BCE ("The Voice of Gomer").
+The phallus is present from the Stone Age ("The Bee Eater"), until 606 BCE ("The Voice of Gomer").

 Prayer

 Later, as modern Judaism begins to take form, the theme of dedication and tenacity is brought forward again and again.
 The final words of many of the book's characters are of prayer; they are defending their religion with their life.
-As anti-semitism becomes more prevalent, this theme grows stronger, as if to show the strength of the faith that the Jewish people hold.
+As anti-Semitism becomes more prevalent, this theme grows stronger, as if to show the strength of the faith that the Jewish people hold.